PradeepKumarRajamanickam/kurinji/README.md

 ## Features
 - new* Binding Stack: Ability to Push, Additive Push and Pop bindings
-- new* JSON & RON binding support
+- new* JSON/RON Support: Ability to use serialised string to setup bindings
 - Support to set custom strength curve function
 - Keyboard Key Mapping
 - Mouse Button Mapping